 MÜLLER SAFETY BOX

-Damaged vehicles are pulled into the container with a winch attached to the carrier vehicle.
+Damaged vehicles are pulled into the container using a cable winch attached to the carrier vehicle.
 For this purpose, an extra bulkhead fitted with a fairlead for feeding through the towing cable is installed at the front end of the box.
 It is also possible to steer drivable electric vehicles into the Safety Box or to load them by crane.
 The top of the box can be opened vertically by means of a hand-operated container winch.
 A loading ramp is mounted at the rear, which is spring loaded for easy opening and closing by hand.